-The second project is one for which Daniel and two colleagues (Jo-Ann Gross of the College of New Jersey and Umed Mamadsherzodshoev of the Academy of Sciences of Tajikistan) have recently been awarded a three-year Collaborative Research Grant from the National Endowment for the Humanities, titled "Ismailism in Badakhshan: A Genealogical History.”
+The second project is one for which I and colleagues have recently been awarded a three-year Collaborative Research Grant from the National Endowment for the Humanities, "Ismailism in Badakhshan: A Genealogical History."
 This project entails a study of original, privately held Badakhshani Ismaili genealogical histories from Tajikistan and Afghanistan dating from the 16th-20th centuries, in addition to letters and financial documents associated with them.
 The project goal is to render a defined corpus of these Persian-language texts legible as historical sources by digitalizing them; identifying their features; defining the local genres of genealogy, letter writing and document production as historical practices; and analyzing them as a source for local knowledge of the Ismaili tradition of Badakhshan.
 The results will be presented in a co-authored printed book and in the creation of an open access digital repository at Princeton University Library.
 This will be the first corpus of Ismaili documents from Badakhshan available online in transcription and English translation.
 The project will have intellectual significance for the historical study of Ismaili Shiʿism, the history of Central Eurasia, and the study of cultures of documentation in the Islamic world.

 The Memoirs of Aga Khan I: Text Edition and English Translation of the ʿIbrat-afzā of Muḥammad Ḥasan al-Ḥusaynī Āqā Khān Maḥallātī (London: I.B.
 Tauris and the Institute of Ismaili Studies, forthcoming in July 2018)